Who Is Steven Soderbergh?

 Steven Soderbergh is an American film producer, screenwriter, cinematographer, editor, and an Academy Award-winning film director.
 Born in Atlanta, Georgia, He gained recognition with his directorial debut, Sex, Lies, and Videotape, which won the Palme d'Or at Cannes.
-Later films include Kafka, The Limey, Erin Brockovich, Traffic (Oscar, Best Director), Ocean's Eleven and Solaris.
+Later films include Kafka, The Limey, Erin Brockovich, Traffic (Oscar, Best Director), Ocean's Eleven, Solaris and Magic Mike.

 Director, producer, and screenwriter, born in Atlanta, Georgia, USA.
 He gained recognition with his directorial debut, Sex, Lies, and Videotape (1989), which was nominated for an Academy Award and won the Palme d'Or at Cannes.
 Later films include Kafka (1991), The Limey (1999), Erin Brockovich (2000), Traffic (2000, Oscar, Best Director), Ocean's Eleven (2001, sequels 2004, 2007), and Solaris (2002).

-In a 2011 radio interview, director Steven Soderbergh stated that he is done with film-making.
-After he completes his latest two projects, he will move on to another creative pursuit, such as photography or painting.
-He feels that his career has run its course.
+In a 2011 radio interview, director Steven Soderbergh stated that he was done with filmmaking, as he felt his career has run its course.
 "When you reach the point where you're, like, 'if I have to get into a van to do another scout I'm just going to shoot myself,' it's time to let somebody else who's still excited about getting in the van, get in the van," Soderbergh explained.

 "For the last three years, I've been turning down everything that comes my way," Soderbergh said.
 He stated that his last two projects would a Liberace biopic starring Matt Damon and Michael Douglas and the remake of Man from U.N.C.L.E. starring George Clooney.

-In 2013, Soderbergh brought his Librace film Behind the Candelabra to the small screen.
+Following the release of the beefcake hit Magic Mike (2012), Soderbergh brought his Librace film Behind the Candelabra to the small screen in 2013.
 The project earned much critical praise and several Emmy Awards, including a win for Soderbergh as its director and for Michael Douglas for his starring turn as Liberace.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!